spryker/cakephp-statemachine/docs/README.md

 In order to be able to trigger an event manually you need to mark it as manually executable.
 This means that when an item is in the same state as the source state of a transition that has a manually executable event attached to it, in we can implement a button that corresponds to that event in the GUI.
-By clicking the button, we are triggering the event associated to it.
+By clicking the button, we are triggering the event associated with it.

 #### OnEnter Events
 As seen above, they can have `"onEnter"=true` to auto-trigger this event when the source state is reached.